 - Proof of management/employee-only areas

 If prompted, select “record” then scan the QR code to begin.
 This should be done in one continuous take.

 Pro Tip: Don’t wait for your verification code to continue filling out your listing.
 You can keep working on your Google Business Profile while the verification is pending.

 Get into the Details

-Now is the time for the fun stuff, the nitty-gritty details of your business.
+Now it’s time for the fun part of setting up your Google Business Profile: the nitty-gritty details of your business.
 Or, the details your customers are most likely looking for.

 Add Your Services